 At the time, my world had become very small.
 I’d had one hip replaced and was scheduled to have the other one done the week after we disembarked.
 I used a cane and mobility was painful but I was going on that cruise, no matter that my surgeon had told me that I wouldn’t enjoy it.
 He was wrong, wrong, wrong.

 Louise Hay has been an inspiration to me and millions of others throughout the years.
-It was particularly special to have my first writing submission published by her in Modern Day Miracles, Miraculous Moments and Extraordinary Stories from People All Over the World Whose Lives Have Been Touched by Louise L. Hay by Louise L. Hay and Friends.
-Whew, that’s a mouthful.
+The following year, my first writing submission was accepted and published by Hay House in Modern Day Miracles, Miraculous Moments and Extraordinary Stories from People All Over the World Whose Lives Have Been Touched by Louise L. Hay.
 My submission was an account of part of my transformation using her work from, You Can Heal Your Life.
-My story is on page 55.
-“How I Stopped Smoking.”
+My story is on page is, “How I Stopped Smoking.”
 I learned that my addiction was just a smoke screen that acted as a barrier against the relentless criticism I endured as a child and later inflicted on myself and others.

 Teresa Leigh Ander is Psychic Painter and Relationship Coach.
 She is the founder and facilitator of Make Your Life Come True, a Transformational Arts Program which focuses on personal development through DreamScape Soul Portraits.
 Teresa’s unique combination of channeled Art and Spiritual Teachings gives you the ability to transmute the energy of life’s challenges into knowledge, wisdom and deliberate manifestation.

-Teresa, shown here with Toto, her horse, is a contributing author in Modern Day Miracles, with Louise Hay and Friends, and is documenting her own miracle through her DreamScape Soul Portraits blog and the equine experience in her forthcoming book, The Shadow of My Horse, Finding the Goddess Within.
+Teresa, shown here with Toto, her horse, is documenting her own miracle through her DreamScape Soul Portraits blog and the equine experience in her forthcoming book, The Shadow of My Horse, Finding the Goddess Within.